| CAMELot sample session

 compared with the total execution time.
 This time is part of the Sum

 time but not part of Total.
+The following settings can be

 made using the -D pre-processor flag in the “C compiler command line”